Vylkove: History

 Vylkove was founded in 1746 and was assigned the status of "town" in 1762.

 Until 18 July 2020, Vylkove belonged to Kiliia Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Odesa Oblast to seven.
 The area of Kiliia Raion was merged into Izmail Raion.

 Demographics

-The population is about 9,300, according to the Ukrainian Census conducted in 2001.
+The population is about 9,300, according to the 2001 Ukrainian census.
 About 70% of the population consists of Lipovans, about 25% are Ukrainians, and the remainder are Romanians, Gagauz (Turkic-speaking followers of the Russian Orthodox Church), and Bulgarians.
 The main confession is Christian Old Believers (Lipovans) (about 70%, mainly Russians), the rest are the members of the Ukrainian Orthodox Church.
-There are three churches in Vilkovo: two belong to Old Believers and one to Ukrainian Orthodox Church.
+There are three churches in Vylkove: two belong to Old Believers and one to Ukrainian Orthodox Church.
+In 2001, the city of Vylkove was 83.46% Russian-speaking, 15.34% Ukrainian-speaking and 0.54% Moldovan-speaking (Romanian-speaking).
+(The Ukrainian government classifies the Moldovan language as Romanian.)
+Among the 9,426 inhabitants, there were 2,496 Ukrainians (26.48%), 6,597 Russians (69.99%), 831 Bulgarians (8.82%), and 120 Moldovans (1.27%).